osmandapp/docs/content/osmand/personal/maps.md

 ## OsmAnd Live

-OsmAnd Live is a special available ([by subscription](/osmand/purchases)) feature that provides additional small map updates on top of the large month maps.
-It is roughly estimated that map update for 1 month is < 2-4% than complete offline map.
-These updates are generated every 15 minutes and could be downloaded hourly / daily or weekly.
-On Android they could be downloaded in background though it doesn't work correctly on all devices, the app restart checks if there are pending updates and downloads them.
+OsmAnd Live is a special ([available by subscription](/osmand/purchases)) feature that provides additional small map updates on top of the large complete monthly maps.
+It is roughly estimated that map updates for 1 month takes only 2-4% of complete map size.
+These updates are generated approximately every 15 minutes on OsmAnd Servers and could be downloaded hourly / daily or weekly.
+On Android they could be downloaded in the background though it doesn't work correctly on all devices.
+The app restart always checks if there are pending updates and downloads them.

-Each map has independent collection of tiny map updates, in case you want to revert to initial state you can switch off updates and 'Clear cache'.
+Each map has independent collection  of tiny map updates, please be aware if you have overlapping map regions.
+In case you want to revert to initial state you can switch off updates and 'Clear cache'.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.download_tab_updates %} → {% data variables.android-values.live_updates %}